Elementary Education K-5

 Students who declare Education as a major will meet with an advisor in the Clemmer

 College Advisement Services who will help them plan the completion of their program of study.
-As students move into their education major courses, students will be assigned a departmental advisor who will see them through the completion of their program.
-The requirements of the Elementary
+As students move into their education major courses, students will be assigned a departmental faculty mentor who will see them through the completion of their program.
+The requirements